cherryyypham/PDP-Chomp-ClassDiagram/README.md

 Chomp is a two-player strategy game played on a rectangular grid representing a chocolate bar.
 Players take turns selecting a square to "chomp."
 When a square is selected, that square and all squares to the right and above it are eaten.
 The bottom-left square is poisoned - the player forced to eat it loses the game.

-**Game Rules:**
-- Players alternate turns selecting available chocolate squares
-- Selecting a square eats that square plus all squares to its right and above
-- The bottom-left square (0,0) is the poison square
-- The player who eats the poison square loses
-- The other player wins

 ## Project Structure
 ```
 📦